 Did you know: Recycling one tonne of paper saves 17 trees, 7,000 gallons of water, and reduces energy consumption by 64%!

 Sustainability is no longer optional for businesses - it’s a core expectation from clients, employees, and stakeholders.
+Companies certified as B Corporations (like us!) are leading this movement by proving they prioritise people and the planet alongside profit.
 Demonstrating a commitment to recycling helps businesses build a positive reputation and align with CSR goals.

 Efficient recycling programs can reduce waste disposal costs by diverting materials from landfills, where tipping fees often apply.